Types

 represents an immutable sequence of bytes.
 Buzz makes no assumption about the content of a string.

-str aString = "hello world";
+final aString: str = "hello world";

 Strings can span accross multiple lines when using the ` delimiters:

-str multiline = `
+final multiline = `

 i'm on several